 Irish Aftercare Membership Form

-Breaking Through also co-ordinates and manages Suicide Intervention Skills Training such as safeTALK (Suicide Alertness for Everyone) and ASIST (Applied Suicide Intervention Skills Training) on behalf of HSE in Kildare/ West Wicklow, Dublin West , Dublin South City and Dublin South West areas. www.nosp.ie/training
+Breaking Through also co-ordinates and manages Suicide Intervention Skills Training such as safeTALK (Suicide Alertness for Everyone) and ASIST (Applied Suicide Intervention Skills Training) on behalf of HSE for those who live or work in the CHO 07 Area, Kildare/West Wicklow, Dublin West and Dublin South City and CHO 06 Area of Dublin South East, Dublin South and East Wicklow. www.nosp.ie/training

 For further information please contact the national office:

 - Address: Breaking Through, Newtown House, Confey, Leixlip, Co.
 Kildare.

 We confirm that our organisation complies with The Governance Code for the Community, Voluntary and Charitable Sector in Ireland.

 Breaking Through are delighted to be shortlisted for a Good Governance Award for the second year in a row.